mizmay/standalone_web_maps_foss4g2025/workshop/step-02.md

 next: step-03.html
 ---

+In this step, we'll use Overpass Turbo to extract the Te Ara Hura trail data from OpenStreetMap.

 ## Extract Te Ara Hura Data from OpenStreetMap

-In this step, we'll use Overpass Turbo to extract the Te Ara Hura trail data from OpenStreetMap.
 The trail is stored as [relation 6170321](https://www.openstreetmap.org/relation/6170321#map=13/-36.79898/175.07092) in OpenStreetMap.
+Visit the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Elements) for more about OpenStreetMap data types.

 ### About Te Ara Hura